nathanfx330/Pftrack-Python-Json-Cam-Exporter/readme.md

 sys.stdout.flush()
 ```

-* Verify the camera object supports the methods you call (`getImageFile()` may not exist).
+* Check that the camera object supports the methods you call (`getImageFile()` may not exist).

 ---

 ## 7. Common Pitfalls

-* Using Python 3 instead of Python 2.7.
+* Using Python 3 instead of Python 2.7
-* Hard-coded file paths.
+* Hard-coded file paths
-* Incorrect frame indexing (PFTrack frames may start at 1, not 0).
+* Incorrect frame indexing (PFTrack frames may start at 1)
-* Missing images or distortion data.
+* Missing images or distortion data
-* Orientation math errors; convert Euler angles to matrices before axis-angle.
+* Orientation math errors; convert Euler angles to matrices before axis-angle

 ---

 ## 8. Configuration Best Practices

 Use constants for:

-* Image folder path
-* Sequence prefix
-* Sequence padding
-* Image file extension

-Example:

 ```python
 IMAGE_FOLDER = r"C:/MySequence"